vtu-dog/docker-hadoop/README.md

 The project includes a basic map-reduce WordCount implementation.
 You can run it via `make pack submit` to test the waters before altering the code.
 Remember that you'll need a working cluster to do that, so a complete example from a freshly-cloned project can be run via `make 1dn pack submit` or `make 3dn pack submit`.

 Enjoy!

+## Streaming API

+If you'd like to use the streaming API instead of regular ol' Java, I got you covered.
+Create your cluster, put your input files in the `input` directory and run `make -e MAPPER="your mapper here" -e REDUCER="your reducer here" stream`.

+Want an example command for the streaming API?
+Sure, try running `make -e MAPPER="tr -s '[[:punct:][:space:]]' '\n'" -e REDUCER="/usr/bin/uniq -c" stream` for WordCount.

+If you're tired of Java (who isn't?) and *nix commands make you dizzy (that's me), you could also use Python for a change.
+Just run `make stream-python` and files from `input` will be processed by `mapper.py` and `reducer.py`, located in the `stream` directory.
+These files contain yet another implementation of the WordCount algorithm.
+I swear I will flip out if I have to write another one of these.

 ## FAQ